tjw-lint/eslint-config-tjw-jsdoc/README.md

 ## Using this

-1. `npm install --save-dev eslint-config-tjw-jsdoc`
+1. `npm install --save-dev eslint-plugin-jsdoc eslint-config-tjw-jsdoc`
 1. In your `.eslitrc.js` add `tjw-jsdoc` to your `extends` like so:
     ```js
     module.exports = {